Rashita123/DO-YOU-KNOW-ME-/README.md

 --> You can find the link to the Fun Game at the right panel --> Just click on the run button at the bottom right and you are good to go!

+Designing for this quiz game is done using *Chalk*